 Who would’ve thought that another Lone Star State transfer from Texas A&M, Kyler Murray, would actually top Mayfield’s prolific production the next year?

-And that caps off our full list of the elite college football programs who’ve produced three or more Heisman Trophy winners.
-Stay tuned to see who wins this coming year.
-Chances are, it’ll be a quarterback — and may just be another one from Oklahoma.
+And that caps off our full list of the elite college football programs that have produced three or more Heisman Trophy winners.
+Stay tuned to see who wins this year.
+Chances are, it’ll be a quarterback.